Protected ReadonlybitProtected ReadonlyfirstProtected ReadonlyisProtected ReadonlylastReturns the IP version as a number.

 Returns the stringified form of this IP or CIDR block in an abbreviated format.

-This is a shorthand method of stringify with the mode
+This is a shorthand method of stringify with the format

 A properly formatted string representation of the IP or CIDR.